 The boat slip and dock easement associated with the subject parcel extends 45 feet from the property line, over the existing rip-rap escarpment out into the waterway.
-The development would extend approximately 27 ft. from the property line into Channel 2 of the Ventura Keys waterway.
-The proposed deck, gangway, and dock configuration is similar in function and design to other residential docks in the immediate vicinity, and remains within the 45 foot easement.
-The dock will be secured by four 12-inch diameter pilings.
+The existing deck, gangway, and floating dock configuration extends approximately 39 ft. from the property line into Channel 2 of the Ventura Keys waterway, and is similar in function and design to other residential docks in the immediate vicinity.
+The proposed pilings are located approximately 31 ft. from the property line, adjacent to the landward side of the existing dock (Exhibits 4 - 6).